 If our images are already in a database, how difficult will it be to move them to CONTENTdm?

 It's simple to load an existing database into CONTENTdm.
-If you can export your existing text description information into a tab-delimited text file (most databases have this capability) and can identify one of the fields as the filename of the corresponding image, you can easily load data and items into CONTENTdm using the data import tools.
+If you can export your existing text description information into a tab-delimited file (most databases have this capability) and can identify one of the fields as the file name of the corresponding image, you can easily load data and items into CONTENTdm using the data import tools.

 Does CONTENTdm support languages other than English?

 You can easily localize CONTENTdm websites to support languages other than English.
-Currently, localizations are available in Catalan, Chinese (simplified and traditional), Dutch, French, German, Japanese, Korean, Spanish, and Thai.
+Currently, localizations are available in English, French, Spanish, German, Dutch, Chinese (simplified and traditional) and Thai.
 Users can localize to support other languages by editing an XML file in Translation Memory eXchange (TMX) format.

 Does CONTENTdm support EAD?

 Yes, you can add EAD finding aids to CONTENTdm collections.
 Metadata is automatically extracted from EAD files based on an organization's custom metadata map.
 End users have two viewing options for the EAD items: a navigable table of contents or the full EAD record in a single view.
 This full EAD view can be customized with an XSL file.
 EAD records are fully text searchable, and search terms are highlighted within the EAD content.

 What is an item?
 What is a compound object?
 How are they counted against my license level?